 Taken By Storm is written mostly in first person from Michael’s point of view (with each chapter prefaced with a dive log opener (something I found a little gimmicky and not totally necessary)).
 The rest of the book is instant messages between Michael and Leesie and Leesie and another friend, as well as a number of poems written by Leesie.
 Poems that, shockingly, didn’t make me want to claw my eyes out.
 Hallelujah!

 I thought the parts of the book dealing with Leesie’s religious views were very straight-forward and not at all preachy.
 I can’t think of the last book I read where religion was a major relationship factor, and I thought this book did an excellent job of fairly presenting both of their feelings on the matter and what various decisions would mean for either of them.
 I found myself deeply sympathetic to both of them.

 Even more impressive, I thought that the relationship and chemistry between them was very plausible, rather than seeming like a relationship forced by the author so she could manipulate their reactions, feelings, and the eventual outcome.
 It seemed perfectly reasonable to me that they would fall in love and that they would find, despite their many differences, a kindred spirit in each other.
 And these were not flat characters – no tough, grief-stricken surfer dude versus the upright Mormon girl – they both had a lot of depth to them, far more than the simple labels they’ve been given by their classmates.

-I had absolutely no idea how this book was going to end – it seemed like there were a multitude of options, but none of them an easy or predictable one.
+I had absolutely no idea how Taken By Storm was going to end – it seemed like there were a multitude of options, but none of them an easy or predictable one.
 I was happy with the way it ended up, though, and that’s not something I was sure I’d be able to say.

 This book also has a very nice trailer, if you’re interested in such things.